menu

 Setting & Lifestyle

-New Glarus is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, New Glarus doesn't have a public transportation system that people use for their commute.

 Demographics

-The citizens of New Glarus are very well educated compared to the average community in the nation: 39.33% of adults in New Glarus have a bachelor's degree or even advanced degree.
+The population of New Glarus is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 39.33% of adults in New Glarus have a bachelor's degree or even advanced degree.

 The people who call New Glarus home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of New Glarus residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in New Glarus include German, Swiss, Irish, Norwegian, and English.